alexgoussev/aes_crypt/README.md

 ## Introduction

-aes_crypt is a library for Dart and Flutter developers that uses 256-bit AES algorithm to encrypt/decrypt files and binary data.
-It is fully compatible with the
-[AES Crypt](https://www.aescrypt.com/) file format.
+aes_crypt is a library for Dart and Flutter developers that uses 256-bit AES algorithm to encrypt/decrypt files, plain text and binary data.
+It is fully compatible with the [AES Crypt](https://www.aescrypt.com/) file format.
 It can be used to integrate AES Crypt functionality into your own Dart or Flutter applications.
 All algorithms are implemented in pure Dart and work in all platforms.